#SIGGRAPHAsia | #SIGGRAPHAsia2022

 The Real-Time Live!
 Committee will accommodate remote rehearsal feedback sessions if needed.

 At SIGGRAPH Asia, the submitter (and up to two additional people) must demonstrate a six-minute segment of the project live in real time on the hardware of their choice.
-Presenters are required to attend SIGGRAPH Asia 2021.
-Registration and travel costs are at your own expense, except for the contributor of record, who will receive recognition as specified in the SIGGRAPH Asia 2021 Recognition Benefits.
+Presenters are required to register for SIGGRAPH Asia 2022.
+Registration and travel costs are at your own expense, except for the contributor of record, who will receive recognition as specified in the SIGGRAPH Asia 2022 Recognition Benefits.

 Upon acceptance, presenters will be required to: *Subject to Changes in dates and times

-Attain the proper permissions for the representative image and video in your submission by 27 September 2021.
+Attain the proper permissions for the representative image and video in your submission by 24 September 2022.
 This media will be used for event-related promotional purposes.
-(See the SIGGRAPH 2018 example lineup and trailer.)
+(See the SIGGRAPH Asia 2022 example line-up and trailer here: link.)
 Note that if your work is referencing other work that is copyrighted, additional proof of permissions will be required.
 For more information, see http://authors.acm.org/.

 - Attend Virtual Rehearsal(s)